miniapp-tool/mptool/packages/encoder/README.md

 # @mptool/encoder

-encoder parser and store for QQ and wechat miniapp.
+Encoder/Decoder for QQ and wechat miniapp.